UCSB-MEDS/README-guidelines/README.md

 # MEDS README Guidelines

+General guidelines and best practices for writing informative READMEs.

 ## Description

-General guidelines and best practices for writing informative READMEs.
-These guidelines are emphasized in [EDS 296 - Data Science Tools for Building Professional Online Portfolios](https://ucsb-meds.github.io/EDS-296-DS-portfolios/), but are meant to be reinforced throughout the MEDS program.
+These [README guidelines](https://ucsb-meds.github.io/README-guidelines/) are emphasized in [EDS 296 - Data Science Tools for Building Professional Online Portfolios](https://ucsb-meds.github.io/EDS-296-DS-portfolios/), but are meant to be reinforced throughout the MEDS program.

 ## Contributers